awooff/kae.si/site/notes/Mother.md

+---
-# Mother
+title: Mother

-The Mother entity is the corporeal manifestation of the desire of Apollo.
+description: The Mother entity is the corporeal manifestation of the desire of Apollo.
+date: 2022-10-04
+tags: mazamareth
+---

 Home to an idyllic tomb world dedicated to the research of the [[Void]].

 The mother is all.
 The mother is all.
 The mother is all.
 The mother is all.
 The mother is all.